Category Archives: Kosher White Wine

 If there is a winery that gets terroir in Israel it would be Tzora.
 I wrote about the late founder, Ronnie James, who sadly passed away in 2008.
 He saw the power of terroir in Israel.
 He understood what vines to plant where and why!
 It was his passion and belief that great wines could be made in Israel, that continues to fuel Eran Pick MW (Master Of Wine), the head winemaker and General Manager of Tzora Vineyards and the rest of the winery, forward.
 I love that the winery is defined by its vineyards both in name, Tzora Vineyards and in reality!
 I have had the honor to meet with Mr. Pick many times at the winery now, and each time it is always a joy to see how the winery continues to grow leaps and bounds above the rest of Israel’s date juice producing masses.
 For the few that can understand the quality and beauty of Tzora’s wines, there is a treasure to be reaped for sure!
 Here is a winery that cares, and does not sell out to the million bottle siren and the date juice wines that it demands.

-It had not been long since I was last at Tzora Winery, but there were new wines to taste, the newly bottled Misty Hills and the 2016 whites, as well.
-Sadly, as stated, Mr. Pick was busy with the last of harvest, but we still had the chance to taste the wines with him, as he came to talk to us for a few minutes, and he even threw a few barrel/tank tastings in as well.
+It had not been long since I was last at Tzora Winery, but there were new wines to taste, the newly bottled Misty Hills and the 2016 reds and the 2017 whites, as well.
+Sadly, Mr. Pick was busy elsewhere but the winery made time for us, and it was a real treat as always.
 Once again, the winery put out these incredibly fragile and lovely wine glasses, from Zalto – just to make sure we were on our toes during the tasting and very careful!